If you believe that there is a suitable reason to contest an academic decision that affects you, you can make an academic appeal.

-There are three escalating stages in the academic appeals process outlined in the Appeals Rule.
+There are three escalating stages in the academic appeals process outlined in the Appeals Rule (pdf, 102kb).
 Each stage is managed by a different unit within the University.
 You will need to make sure you submit your appeal to the correct unit, depending on the stage of your appeal.

-When submitting your appeal by email, you need to send it from your University email account.
+For all appeals matters, including submitting your appeal or requesting updates, you need to use your University email account.

 The appeal process does not give you an automatic right to have an assessment reviewed or re-marked, and is not a process for negotiating higher marks.

-Before you prepare or submit an appeal, you can get advice and support from one of the independent student organisations.
+Before you prepare or submit an appeal, you may wish to seek advice and support from one of the independent student organisations.

 SRC and SUPRA staff are trained professionals with knowledge and experience with University regulations and responsibilities.